Exposed circuits, linear quotients, and chordal clutters: Main results and discussion

 To show that $S$ is maximal suppose $a \leq k$ with the property that every $d$ subset of $\{a\} \cup S$ forms a circuit of ${\mathcal C}$.
 Then we have that $x_a{\bf x}_W$ is not a generator of $I = I_{\overline {\mathcal C}}$ for all $W \subset S$ with $|W| = d-1$.
 But since $x_a$ is a generator of $(I:{\bf x}_e)$ we have $x_a {\bf x}_e \in I$ so that $x_a{\bf x}_W$ is a generator of $I$ for some $W \subset \{v_1, v_2, \dots, v_d\} \subset S$ with $|W| = d-1$, a contradiction.

 Finally we show that $e$ is uniquely contained in $S$.
-For this suppose that $e = \{v_1, v_2, \dots, v_k\}$ is contained in some other maximal clique $T$, distinct from $S$.
+For this suppose that $e = \{v_1, v_2, \dots, v_d\}$ is contained in some other maximal clique $T$, distinct from $S$.
 Then there must be some vertex $t \in T$ (so that $t \leq k$) such that every $d$-subset of $\{t\} \cup \{v_1, v_2, \dots, v_d\}$ is a circuit in ${\mathcal C}$.
 But $x_t$ is a generator of $(I:{\bf x}_e)$ so that $x_t {\bf x}_W$ is a generator of $I$ for some for some subset $W \subset S$, again a contradiction.
 The result follows. \end{proof}

-\begin{rem} As mentioned in the introduction, it is known that if $\Delta$ is a simplicial complex then $I_\Delta$, the Stanley-Reisner ideal of $\Delta$, has linear quotients if and only the Alexander dual $I^*$ has a shellable Stanley-Reisner complex.
-Presumably one can use this characterization to give another more combinatorial proof of Theorem \ref{thm:main} but we prefer the direct algebraic argument since it says a bit more (and we found it first). \end{rem}
+As mentioned in the introduction, it is known that if $\Delta$ is a simplicial complex then $I_\Delta$, the Stanley-Reisner ideal of $\Delta$, has linear quotients if and only if the Alexander dual $I^\vee$ has a shellable Stanley-Reisner complex (see also Proposition \ref{prop:lin}).
+Presumably one could use this characterization to give a more combinatorial proof of Theorem \ref{thm:main}.
+We will return to the connection to shellability in Section \ref{sec:applications}.

 Note that in the case of a linear quotient ordering we are building the ideal one generator at a time, and in the complement this corresponds to deleting circuits from a complete $d$-clutter on vertex set $[n]$.
 For the case of $d=2$ we explicitly state the corollary.